escherba/python-metrohash/README.rst

     >>> mh.intdigest()
     7851180100622203313L

-Note that the resulting hash value above is the same as:
+Note that the resulting hash value above is the same as in:

 .. code-block:: python